AdobeDocs/experience-manager-learn.en/help/foundation/development/set-up-a-local-aem-development-environment.md

 ### [!DNL CRXDE Lite]

-[[!DNL CRXDE Lite]](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/developing-with-crxde-lite.html) is a browser-based view of the AEM repository. [!DNL CRXDE Lite] is embedded in AEM and allows a developer to perform standard development tasks like editing files, defining components, dialogs, and templates. [!DNL CRXDE Lite] is ***not*** intended to be a full development environment but is very effective as a debugging tool. [!DNL CRXDE Lite] is useful when extending or simply understanding product code outside of your code base. [!DNL CRXDE Lite] provides a powerful view of the repository and a way to effectively test and manage permissions.
+[CRXDE Lite](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/developing-with-crxde-lite.html) is a browser-based view of the AEM repository. [!DNL CRXDE Lite] is embedded in AEM and allows a developer to perform standard development tasks like editing files, defining components, dialogs, and templates. [!DNL CRXDE Lite] is ***not*** intended to be a full development environment but is very effective as a debugging tool. [!DNL CRXDE Lite] is useful when extending or simply understanding product code outside of your code base. [!DNL CRXDE Lite] provides a powerful view of the repository and a way to effectively test and manage permissions.

 [!DNL CRXDE Lite] should always be used in conjunction with other IDEs to test and debug code but never as the primary development tool.
 It has limited syntax support, no auto-complete capabilities and limited integration with source control management systems.